treeverse/lakeFS/docs/reference/garbage-collection.md

 The GC job is a Spark program that can be run using `spark-submit` (or using your preferred method of running Spark programs).
 The job will hard-delete objects that were deleted and whose retention period has ended according to the GC rules.

 First, you'll have to download the lakeFS Spark client Uber-jar.
-The Uber-Jar can be found on a public S3 location:
+The Uber-jar can be found on a public S3 location:

 For Spark 2.4.7: \
 http://treeverse-clients-us-east.s3-website-us-east-1.amazonaws.com/lakefs-spark-client-247/${CLIENT_VERSION}/lakefs-spark-client-247-assembly-${CLIENT_VERSION}.jar